Somatic symptom disorder

 Somatic symptom and related disorders; Somatization disorder; Somatiform disorders; Briquet syndrome; Illness anxiety disorder

-- Paralysis or muscle weakness
+- Fatigue or weakness

 - Shortness of breath

 Symptoms may be mild to severe.
 A person may have one or more symptoms.
 They may come and go or change.
 Symptoms may be due to a medical condition.
 They also may have no clear cause.

 How a person feels and behaves in response to these physical sensations are the main symptoms of SSD.
 These reactions must persist for 6 months or more.
 A person with SSD may:

 - Feel extreme anxiety about symptoms